 A comment about the computer time requirements: the method of Felicísimo (1994) is fairly cheap (of the order of m.n operations, being (m,n) the size of the DEM), while the method of López (1997) and the modified procedure presented here involve, for each step, the computation of (m/w).(n/w) covariance matrices of size (w,w), which takes $[(n/w).O(n^2)+(m/w).O(m^2)].O(w^2)$ operations; to calculate the eigenvectors requires in turn $[(n/w)+(m/w)].O(w^2)$ operations, and to project each strip to calculate the scores requires (m+n).w operations.
 Some other operations are required but depend linearly on m and n.
 In our example, a DEM of size m=360 and n=216, for w=8, about 5 minutes per step are required using MATLAB in a SUN Sparc 20.
-The overall procedure is considered cheap in terms of computer time.
+The overall procedure is still considered cheap in terms of computer time.

-6. Conclusions
+7. Conclusions

 Some methods to locate gross errors in quantitative raster data have been presented, and they were tested using a grid-based DEM with known errors.
-The DEM, derived from SPOT data, has elevations ranging from 181 to 1044 m.
+The DEM was produced by automatic stereo matchers from SPOT image pairs, and has elevations ranging from 181 to 1044 m.
 A more accurate DEM of the same area is available; it has been considered as the ground truth.
+The detection of gross errors is highly desirable, because they significantly affects all statistics commonly used to report quality.
+Since they are typically few, once located it might be practical to make some corrective actions to replace them with better quality estimates.

-The hypothesis of errors uncorrelated in space seems to be wrong at least for this case, as well as the assumption of gaussian distribution for the residuals.
+The usual hypothesis of errors uncorrelated in space (assuming no gross or systematic errors) seems to be wrong at least for this case, as well as the assumption of gaussian distribution for the residuals.
 This poses serious concern about the usefulness of some previously published algorithms (Felicísimo 1994; López 1997) and motivated this work.